Skip to Content

 This post may contain affiliate links.
 If you click one of these links and make a purchase, I may earn a commission at no additional cost to you.
 In addition, as an Amazon Associate I earn from qualifying purchases.

-Although you don’t need a mixer to mix cake batter (or an oven to bake a cake, as I show you in this post), you do need the right tools.
-When it comes to doing things manually (without electric kitchen appliances), having the right tools is essential.
+Although you don’t need an electric mixer to mix cake batter (or an oven to bake a cake, as I show you in this post), the right tools are still necessary to get the job done.
+Here’s a brief overview of what you need to get started.

 Spoon